kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 #### GA

-_(Tentative.)_

-- Test a wide variety of scenarios that may be affected by swap support.
+- Test a wide variety of scenarios that may be affected by swap support, including tests with aggressive memory stress.
+- Address memory-backed backed volumes which should not have access to swap.
-- Remove feature flag.
+- Remove feature gate.
-- Remove the Swap Support using Burstable QoS Pods only deprecated in Beta 2.
+- Address increasing debug abilities by providing a method to easily understand which nodes are swap-enabled.
+- Exclude high-priority, static and mirrored pods from gaining access to swap.

 ### Upgrade / Downgrade Strategy